cxli233/Section-301-R-Programming-Intro/README.md

 ### Additional notes

-Please go to [this Zenodo record](https://zenodo.org/records/22047472) to download the example data required for "S10_in_class_activity.Rmd".
+Please go to [this Zenodo record](https://zenodo.org/records/22047472) to download the example data required for "S10_in_class_activity.Rmd" and move them into the "Data" folder.